-Dr Essapen was appointed as Consultant Clinical Oncologist at St Luke’s Cancer Centre (Royal Surrey County NHS Foundation Trust) in February 2003, and specialises in gastrointestinal and gynaecological cancers.
+Dr Sharadah Essapen was appointed as Consultant Clinical Oncologist at St Luke’s Cancer Centre (the Royal Surrey County NHS Foundation Trust) in February 2003, and specialises in gastrointestinal and gynaecological cancers.

 Dr Essapen is a Trustee for two SLCC-based charities - BRIGHT (a gastrointestinal cancer charity) and GRACE (Gynae-oncology Research and Clinical Excellence).
 She is fully committed to supporting research and improving outcomes for her patients.